USAID / Southern Africa

 English language fluency (Level IV English), both in oral and written communications, is a requirement for this position.
 English language written skills will be evaluated in the initial review of an applicant's submission by a review of the Cover Letter and of the CV itself as well as in the testing phase.
 Oral English skills will be evaluated in the interview phase.

-- Knowledge of technical issues that arise in health commodity procurement.
+- Knowledge of technical issues that arise in HIV/AIDS Care and Treatment.

 Skills and Abilities: